Superstar country band announced as 2020 Jones County fair headliner

 Zac Brown Band has produced a steady stream of hits since making its mark with its first hit single, “Chicken Fried,” in 2008.
 The band’s other hits include “Colder Weather,” “Toes,” “Knee Deep” and “Keep Me in Mind.”

-No details were announced tonight on when tickets will go on sale for the show.
+No details were immediately announced on when tickets will go on sale for the show.

 Zac Brown Band is the second headliner announced for next year’s fair.
 On Thursday night, officials announced that country duo Dan & Shay will take the stage on Thursday, July 23, 2020.